liangzifei/MR-TOD-net/README.md

 ### 2) Run deep learning code under ./CODE to train the neural network: train.py
 #### We used the pycharm platform to run python code.

-Within the code, the user can modify the following part as their own paths.
+Within the code, the user can modify the following part for their own paths.
 ```
  parser.add_argument('-i', '--input_dir', action='store', dest='input_dir',
                         default='./Matlab-CODE/' ,